Is It Possible to Predict Violent Behavior?

-2. Some of the people who attempted murder were psychotic; but the greater number were not.
+2. Some of the people who attempted murder were psychotic, but the greater number were not.
 It is always possible to make a psychiatric diagnosis on everyone.
 An angry person might be said to suffer from a personality disorder.
-A diagnosis of a personality disorder might be made also on someone who procrastinates, or is clinging, or is withdrawn, or is devious, or is any of the myriad ways people are, if we sketch their personalities out in broad strokes.
+A diagnosis of a personality disorder might be made also on someone who procrastinates, or is clinging, or is withdrawn, or is devious, or is any of the myriad ways that people are, if we sketch their personalities out in broad strokes.
 These are descriptive terms only and do not reflect a mental disease.

-3. Of course, most psychotic patients, even those who are paranoid, do not commit violent crimes, or, for that matter, any crimes.
+3. Of course, most psychotic patients, even those who are paranoid, do not commit violent crimes — or, for that matter, any crimes.

-4. Those who committed murder, or almost committed murder, were acting under a confluence of events that might not have happened under ordinary circumstances, and could not have been anticipated.
-These included, first of all, the availability of a weapon, usually a gun; an argument with a family member; participation in a lecture group of disenchanted and angry political partisans; the use of alcohol; and so on.
-Knowledge of this fact invites thoughts like, “If only somebody had been there for him to talk to…” or “If only school had not been cancelled that day…” or, certainly, “if only there was not a weapon close at hand…” It is being said on the airwaves today, “If only he had been in psychiatric treatment … (On drugs, in a hospital, or something similar.)
+4. Those who committed murder, or almost committed murder, were acting under a confluence of events that might not have happened under ordinary circumstances — and could not have been anticipated.
+These included: first of all, the availability of a weapon, usually a gun; an argument with a family member; participation in a lecture group of disenchanted and angry political partisans; the use of alcohol; and so on.
+Knowledge of this fact invites thoughts like, “If only somebody had been there for him to talk to…” or “If only school had not been cancelled that day…” or, certainly, “if only there was not a weapon close at hand…” It is being said on the airwaves today, “If only he had been in psychiatric treatment… (On drugs, in a hospital, or something similar.)
 Some of these people had, in fact, passed through the hands of a psychiatrist or therapist recently.
-Most of the time there was no pronouncement made that that patient was dangerous because the patient did not seem different in any way from many other such patients.
+Most of the time, there was no pronouncement made that that patient was dangerous, because the patient did not seem different in any way from many other such patients.

-On the other hand, in some cases, such individuals were, indeed, seen to be dangerous; but there was no way of helping them against their wishes or preventing future violent acts.
-Even when such a patient is so flagrantly dangerous that person can be admitted involuntarily to a hospital, that hospital stay will inevitably be limited in time and leave the individual just as vulnerable in the future to committing murder, or some other awful act.
+On the other hand, in some cases, such individuals were, indeed, seen to be dangerous, but there was no way of helping them against their wishes or preventing future violent acts.
+Even when such a patient is so flagrantly dangerous that they can be admitted involuntarily to a hospital, that hospital stay will inevitably be limited in time and leave the individual just as vulnerable in the future to committing murder, or some other awful act.
 There are no measures that can be taken to prevent future violent behavior.

 (Illustrating the chancy quality of these crimes, see my blogs, “Heading off a Murder,” November 14, 2012 and “You Are Supposed to be Afraid of Certain Things,” June 10, 2012)

 5. Some people who have committed murder never do so again, even though they have the opportunity.
 That suggests that there are very few people who can be said to be “murderous” by inclination.
-A number of people sent to psychiatric hospitals for lacking criminal responsibility for a murder they committed, have subsequently wandered away from the hospital and were found years later living peaceably in the community.
+A number of people sent to psychiatric hospitals for lacking criminal responsibility for a murder that they committed have subsequently wandered away from the hospital and were found years later living peaceably in the community.

 I testified once in a murder trial that was widely reported internationally.
 The murderer, “The Beast of Bayreuth,” was judged insane and spent years in a mental hospital.
 As far as I can discover, when he returned to the community, he never committed another such crime, even though it is now about forty years later.